triforkamsterdam/BrightcenterSDK-Android/README.md

 ###Notes
 -when a student logs out all variables in GlobalVars are set to `null`.

--All BCConnect tasks should be put in a asynchronous task if you want to use them yourself, this is not recommended.
+-All BCConnect tasks should be put in a asynchronous task if you use them.

 -if you have problems using the sdk you can create an issue on github or with the jira issue tracker on tst-brightcenter.trifork.nl